bondy-io/bondy/doc/guides/database/convergence.md

 Each of steps 1–4 can succeed while an operation goes missing, and the round still records success.
-A replica that concludes "we agree" from such a round then acts on it — it lets the origin reclaim the space, and the loss becomes permanent and invisible to the frontier oracle, because a maximum merges past a hole.
-Three mechanisms close that.
+A replica that concludes "we agree" from such a round then acts on it — it lets the origin reclaim the space, and the loss becomes permanent.
+Under the maximum this frontier used to be it was also invisible, because a maximum merges past a hole.
+Three mechanisms close the loss itself, and the prefix bound above is what makes what remains visible.

 ### The watermark door